 Going beyond conversion ratios, several other observables could be used to reveal the photon jet origin of signals involving photons, including non-resonant photons.
-This includes a mismatch of the track p_T and the calorimeter E_T if only one photon converts, a non-standard response of the signal to changes of the photon selection criteria, and converted photon candidates with more than two tracks.
+This includes a mismatch of the track $p_T$ and the calorimeter $E_T$ if only one photon converts, a non-standard response of the signal to changes of the photon selection criteria, and converted photon candidates with more than two tracks.

-In the rest of this note, we will first discuss the use of converted photon ratios to discriminate events with photon jets from isolated photons and to improve the sensitivity of searches for such models (section II and section III).
-After that we will analyze the effects of finite lifetime of the intermediate states on this analysis (section IV), and we will extend the discussion to models with dark photons decaying directly to displaced e^+e^- pairs (section V).
-Finally, we discuss the prospects of other observables in more detail (section VI).
+In the rest of this note, we will first discuss the use of converted photon ratios to discriminate events with photon jets from isolated photons and to improve the sensitivity of searches for such models (Sects.
+2 and 3).
+After that we will analyze the effects of finite lifetime of the intermediate states on this analysis (Sect.
+4), and we will extend the discussion to models with dark photons decaying directly to displaced $e^+e^-$ pairs (Sect.
+5).
+Finally, we discuss the prospects of other observables in more detail (Sect.
+6).
+While most of our numerical results are obtained using ATLAS 13 TeV data, we expect that at CMS similar results can be expected, since the conversion rate is similar in magnitude and rapidity dependence, as seen from Fig. 1.